DehuiBian/dehuibian.github.io/index.md

 My research interests focus on the integration of **water resources management**, **hydrology**, **flood risk analysis**, **wetland ecosystems**, and **hydrological modelling** to address water-related challenges.

-I graduated from the School of Environment, Beijing Normal University (BNU) in October 2023 with a Ph.D. degree majoring in Environmental Science.
+I graduated from the School of Environment, [Beijing Normal University (BNU)](https://www.bnu.edu.cn) in October 2023 with a Ph.D. degree majoring in Environmental Science.
 My research topic was about **water resource spatial equilibrium**.
 The topic of my Ph.D. thesis is *"Measurements and Regulation Strategies of China's Urban Water Resource Spatial Equilibrium under the Background of High-Quality Development"*.
 You may find it at [Figshare](https://figshare.com/s/ae82d63fbe074280dfee).

-I am currently working at **Jilin Province Hydraulic Research Institute**.
+I am currently working at **Jilin Province Hydraulic Research Institute** **[吉林省水利科学研究院]**.
 The working environment is good, and my colleagues are also very kind and friendly to me.
 In my spare time, I enjoy getting close to nature, and I also like doing pixel art creation.

 I am also an **Editorial Board Member** of: